Sociologist of Culture and Globalization

 Creativity & Class

-The first stream involves creativity in the new economy, bringing China’s artists and creative class into the large theoretical debates about taste, class, and the self.
+The second stream involves creativity in the new economy, bringing China’s artists and creative class into the large theoretical debates about taste, class, and the self.
 In my article, “Tensions in Aesthetic Socialization: Negotiating Competence and Differentiation in Chinese Art Schools” (published in Poetics), I examine how young artists negotiate competing conceptions of creativity between Chinese and Western art worlds to navigate professions.
 I argue that art students resolve three areas of tension in the making of art and selves: a processual practice of learning to unlearn; a reconciliation of present demands and long-term goals; and a paradox of weighing the contrasting identities of artist and designer.
 These tensions comprise the sites of artistic negotiation, enabling scholars to analyze creative decisions rarely verbalized in explicit terms.
 In a second article, “The Visual Arts in the Chinese Middle-Class Home: Occupational Status Groups, Abstract Art, and Self-Presentation” (published in Sociological Studies), I use mixed methods to investigate how Chinese middle-class families display art at home, especially abstract art.
 I argue that consuming abstract art is associated with one’s occupational status and interacting with abstract art creates one’s imaginative capability to wander and connects one’s own life experiences.
 In doing so, I contribute to a growing literature in the new sociology of art by emphasizing the aesthetic properties and materiality of art and taste in action.

 Naming and Identity

-Second, I investigate identity construction in light of transnational mobility, intersecting naming, assimilation, and self-presentation.
+Third, I investigate identity construction in light of transnational mobility, intersecting naming, assimilation, and self-presentation.
 In a co-authored article with Gary Fine, “Names and Selves: Transnational Identities and Self-Presentation among Chinese International Students” (published in Qualitative Sociology), we show how Chinese students in the U.S. use multiple names to construct global selves.
 We argue that their identity construction is engaged in transnational processes and situated practices, constituting what we call “cross-cultural naming.”
 These students negotiate between multiple names to signal ethnic distinctions, distinguish themselves from others, and manage public presentation.
 Names are multi-layered and temporal, as they evolve throughout school lives, shaped by power relations in American cultural contexts and channeled by images of their home country.
 The findings show a new form of cultural assimilation, shedding light on transnational identity and challenges facing international students.

 Cultural Methods